nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/ReadTheDocs_and_Sphinx.md

 ### Setup account

-Go to [[readthedocs.io]{.underline}](https://readthedocs.org/) and log in through github, its been a while since I did this for the first time, but I think you just say log in with github and then check a box giving it permission to access your repositories.
+Go to [<span class="underline">readthedocs.io</span>](https://readthedocs.org/) and log in through github, its been a while since I did this for the first time, but I think you just say log in with github and then check a box giving it permission to access your repositories.

 ## Create new project on readthedocs: